65 Worked Examples: Anatomy, Regulations & Structures

 4. The skins (face sheets) are attached to the core by bonding with various adhesives.
 A layer of glue can be applied to the surface of the core material, and the skin material is then placed on top of it.
 The adhesive is then cured, forming a solid bond between the two materials.
 When using composite materials for the skins, the core material and a resin that holds the two materials together will be cured under pressure to compress the outer skin material and the core material.

-5. Sandwich panels are used to construct aircraft flight control surfaces, nose cones, undercarriage doors, and cabin floors. etc., to provide high strength and stiffness while keeping the weight low.
-They may also be used to construct spacecraft structures, such as payload fairings, which protect the payload from the aerodynamic loads during the launch.
-Sandwich structures are also used extensively in the manufacture of helicopter rotor blades.
+5. Sandwich panels are used to construct aircraft flight control surfaces, nose cones, undercarriage doors, cabin floors, and other structures that provide high strength and stiffness while keeping weight low.
+They may also be used to construct spacecraft structures, such as payload fairings, which protect the payload from aerodynamic loads during launch.
+Sandwich structures are also extensively used in the manufacture of helicopter rotor blades.

-6. Sandwich structures can fail for various reasons, including overloading, buckling of the skins, poor bonding, causing delamination of the skins, impact damage causing crushing of the face and the core, fatigue under excessive cyclic loading, and environmental degradation (especially with foams).
+6. Sandwich structures can fail for various reasons, including overloading, buckling of the skins, poor bonding, which causes skin delamination, impact damage that causes crushing of the face and the core, fatigue under excessive cyclic loading, and environmental degradation (especially with foams).
 Proper design, materials selection, and maintenance can help prevent these failure modes and ensure the structural integrity of sandwich structures.

 1. What kind of structure is shown in the figure below?